BrandonKenter/BluThumb.io/README.md

 ## Contributing

-In the near future I will be setting up a way for users of BluThumb.io to contribute to BluThumb.io by adding/updating concepts and solutions.
+In the near future I will be setting up a way for users of BluThumb.io to contribute by adding/updating concepts and solutions.

 ## Table of contents